yachnytskyi/go-blog-platform/README.md

 - **Remove containers and volumes**:
   `make down-v` – Stops the services, removes the containers, and also removes any associated Docker volumes (which may contain persistent data).

+## Update Dependencies

+To update all Go dependencies to their latest compatible versions, use the following command:

+- `make update`

+## Testing

+To run tests, use the following `make` commands:

+- **Run all tests**:
+  `make tests` – Executes all tests in the project.

+- **Run unit tests only**:
+  `make unit-tests` – Executes only the unit tests.

 ## License